Titanium metal is obtained from the mineral rutile, TiO2. The pro... | Channels for Pearson+

 Textbook Question

 Titanium metal is obtained from the mineral rutile, TiO2.
-The process requires multiple steps, as shown in the following reactions:TiO2(S) + 2 Cl2(G) + 2 C(s) → TiCl4(s) + 2 CO(g)TiCl4(s) + 2 Mg(s) → Ti(s) + 2 MgCl2(s)How many moles of TiO2 are needed to form one mole of titanium?
+The process requires multiple steps, as shown in the following reactions:TiO2(S) + 2 Cl2(G) + 2 C(s) → TiCl4(s) + 2 CO(g)TiCl4(s) + 2 Mg(s) → Ti(s) + 2 MgCl2(s)Write mole ratios to show the relationship between the reactants and products for each reaction.

 Verified step by step guidance